zhaokg/Rbeast/README.md

 **Quick Installation**
 > BEAST was impemented in C/C++ but accessible from  R, Python, Matlab, and Octave.
-Run the following to install:
+Install it as follows:

 * [Python](#python):   **`pip install Rbeast`**
 * [Matlab](#matlab):  **`eval(webread('http://b.link/rbeast',weboptions('cert','')))`**